eleanorbucke21/Snappy-Barber/README.md

 ## Testing
 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
-    Chrome DevTools was used during the development process to test, debug, explore and modify HTML elements and CSS styles on the fly, and to test responsiveness in different screen sizes.
+    Chrome DevTools was used during the development process to test, debug, explore and modify HTML elements, and to test responsiveness in different screen sizes.

+* Responsiveness
+ [Am I Responsive?](http://ami.responsivedesign.is/#) was used to check responsiveness of the site pages across different devices.

 ## Deployment